M-AminAlizadeh/Awesome-books-collection/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank all the team members for their support during the development phase.
+I would like to thank Microverse for the idea behind this and I only tried to implement it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>